StabbyCutyou/moldova/README.md

 ### Description

-Slammer will replace any instance of {float} with a random Float64, optionally between the range provided.
+Moldova will replace any instance of {float} with a random Float64, optionally between the range provided.
 The defaults, if not provided, are 0.0 to 100.0

 {float} also supports *ordinal:* option